Jo Rae Perkins: Legal issues

 Perkins has experienced financial and legal issues.
 Perkins filed for personal bankruptcy twice and was fired in 2008 from her sales position at an investment company for violating its policy, according to a 2010 Albany Democrat-Herald article.
 She first filed for chapter 7 bankruptcy along with her husband in 1997, although the records about that filing were destroyed in a fire.
 Perkins again filed for bankruptcy in 2009 to settle $335,000 in debt, for which she was stripped of her Certified Financial Planner title in 2010 by that organization's board.

 Perkins was arrested in December 2005 on charges of harassment and hindering prosecution, according to a 2013 article in The Oregonian.
 She was allegedly covering up for her son, who had evaded law enforcement after being stopped for speeding.
 Perkins later pleaded no contest to the charges.

 Political campaigns

+Perkins was described as the "definition of a perennial candidate" by KOIN.

 Perkins ran unsuccessful campaigns for Albany city council in 1994 and Albany mayor in 2010.